cowboyai/cim-start/doc/Domain.md

 # Domain
-Domain is a model of your business.
+Domain is a model of your business, think of this as organized functionality.
 It doesn't know anything about it yet.
 We create a Domain and add parts to it as we go.

 As we collect those parts, we prepare them for transition into a CIM - Composable Information Machine.
 This machine concentrates on a single Domain, though it can connect to other Domains.
 This is an intentional partition.
 A Domain is a define encapsulation of Business functionality.
 This can be a whole company or a part of it.

 In Domain-Driven Design (DDD), the concept of a "Domain" is central to understanding and organizing the complex realities of the business environment that a software system aims to model and solve.
 A Domain in DDD terms refers to the subject area to which the user's business rules apply; it is the sphere of knowledge and activity around which the business's interests revolve.
 Here's a breakdown of the concept and its significance in DDD: